 America is at a critical crossroads: either change our behavior and remove barriers to taking time off or continue down the unsustainable path that has led to a stockpile of 658 million unused days and countless unintended consequences.

-The State of Time Off in America
+The State of Vacation in America

-For decades, Americans took advantage of the time off they had earned but, unfortunately, times have changed.
-Americans are taking the least amount of vacation in nearly 40 years.
-American workers report just 16 days used in 2013, almost a full workweek less compared to the pre-2000 average (20.3 days).
+In 2015, American workers reported taking off just 16.2 days, almost a full week less compared to the pre-2000 average (20.3 days).
+We call this America’s Lost Week.
 The growing stockpile of unused paid leave is contributing to worker burnout and even larger balance sheet liabilities that directly affect a company’s bottom line.

 The Benefits Taking Time Off Can Deliver

 An overwhelming majority of American workers believe that time off helps them relax and recharge, and offers the opportunity to do what they enjoy.
 Nearly two-thirds of employees say their concentration and productivity at work improve with taking time off.
 This sentiment is echoed by senior business leaders, 91 percent of whom believe employees return from vacation recharged and renewed—and ready to work more effectively.

 Beyond the personal and professional benefits, the economic opportunity of Americans taking time off is noteworthy.

 The more than 600 million unused vacation days represent billions in lost economic potential.
 Had Americans used the vacation time they earned in 2015, it would have meant $223 billion in spending for the U.S. economy.
 Servicing the needs of those unused vacation days would have created 1.6 million jobs, resulting in $65 billion in additional income.
 If Americans were to just use one more day, it would be $34 billion in total spending for the U.S. economy.